 The Colorado Vehicle Exemption Can Help You Keep Your Car

 In most cases, you will not lose your car during your bankruptcy case as long as your equity in the vehicle is fully exempt.
 If you have taken out a loan that has been secured by your car (meaning you promised the lender it could have your car if you failed to pay the loan back), bankruptcy does not make that security interest go away.
-If you don’t make your payments on that loan, the lender may be able to take and sell the car, during or after the bankruptcy case.
+If you don’t make your payments on that loan, the lender will be able to take and sell the car, before, during, or after the bankruptcy case.

-If you are not behind on your loan payments, you may be able to keep your car if you agree to keep making payments and sign a reaffirmation agreement if required by the lender.
+If you are not behind on your loan payments, you should be able to keep your car as long as you are making payments.
+When you pay off your car, you’ll get the title.
 You may even be able to negotiate a lower principal amount, based on what your car is actually worth.
 If you are behind on your loan payments, you may want to file a Chapter 13 bankruptcy petition.